 with ball head.
 Mainly suitable for photo cameras, especially due to the characteristics of the ball head.

-with tilt head for film cameras, often with additional struts between the tripod legs for more stability.
-Movies and videos need stability especially for smooth pans, this also includes a special tilt head for flawless vertical and horizontal camera movements.
+with tilt head for movie cameras, often with additional struts between the tripod legs for more stability.
+Films and videos need stability especially for smooth pans, this also includes a special tilt head for flawless vertical and horizontal camera movements.

 for studios and heavy cameras.
 Solid single column, optionally on wheels, adjustable for any heights.
 Popular for film and video in the studio, where its wheels make it easy to move on smooth surfaces.
 The single column makes the design slightly slimmer than a tripod.

 This is the closest relative to the tripod, but with significantly reduced stability.
 It has never really caught on in photography and film, but has made way for the monopod with its significantly reduced volume and weight.
 The bipod is used more often in hunting and surveying.

 The difference from bipods and tripods is the reduction to a single tripod leg, while the functions of extension and locking are identical.
 Naturally, the monopod does not offer the stability of the tripod, but it is smaller, lighter and more mobile.
 It is therefore popular in sports, event and outdoor applications, where flexibility is often more important than total stability.

 A special variant of the monopod has conquered the world market with surprising dynamism: the selfie stick for handheld self-portraits.
 It was designed specifically for smartphone photography and video and is correspondingly light and simple.
 The lower end has a handle, while the smartphone holder sits on a small ball head at the upper end.
 A somewhat more elaborate variant allows the smartphone to be operated from the handle.

 small, with clamping device for tables, poles, etc., only for small, light cameras.
 An alternative to the table tripod, only with even more limited applications.

 SUCTION CUP TRIPOD